|Version:||April 23, 2019|

 which you'll modify for your drives' IDs and folder names.
 Besides their role in

 scripts, these settings provide quick command-line access to your folders in general.

-For Mergeall users who break out in hives at the thought of using command lines, this guide also includes coverage of using Mergeall's GUI in the Pydroid 3 app, in its Appendix B. While this approach comes with code changes, operational issues, and pay-or-else advertising that make it a secondary choice here, some users may prefer a GUI even if it entails extra drama.
+For Mergeall users who break out in hives at the thought of using command lines, this guide's Appendix B also includes coverage of using Mergeall's GUI in the Pydroid 3 app, and this package includes patch files needed to make the GUI work.
+While this approach comes with code changes, operational issues, and pay-or-else advertising that make it a secondary choice here, some users may prefer a GUI even if it entails extra drama.
 If you wish to explore this option, be sure to read the Termux coverage in the main part of this guide first, as most of it applies to Pydroid 3 GUIs too.

 In this guide and its scripts, the terms "SD" and "USB" are

 used to mean a removable microSD card, and anything that works on